Freedom from Militarization Project:

 Violent conflicts rage across the globe with 28 million people suffering.
 The U.S. just can't refrain from bombing Iraq.
 Blood flows for oil in a failed policy.
 Police continue to kill unarmed teenagers of color.
 At home in Sonoma County, Deputy Gelhaus is back on the streets and the Sheriff's Office has purchased 30 bayonets from the Department of Defense.

-Feelings of helplessness and distress surge and people visit the Center to have heart to heart talks and call for hugs over the phone.
-We can wish the world would change and these feelings vanish or we can use our pain and anger to reinforce our courage, and channel our feelings into nonviolent action.
+More people visit the Center to have heart to heart talks or call for hugs over the phone.
+We can wish the world would change and these feelings vanish or we can use our pain and anger to reinforce our courage and channel our feelings into nonviolent action.

 We'll be seeking your involvement and encouragement as we address four main categories: 1) Law enforcement; 2) Local activities that support the military; 3) Local companies which profit from militarization; and 4) Normalization of the military in culture and society.

 We will be working with other local groups as our interests intersect.
 For example, in tandem with Veterans for Peace Sonoma County, we have already begun telling the truth about the Vietnam War in order to counteract the Defense Department’s 50th anniversary commemoration funded with $65 million of your tax dollars.
 As part of the Justice Coalition for Andy Lopez, we are deeply involved in the work to rein in and demilitarize local law enforcement.